 PFC’s Angel Tree Christmas program connects church communities and individuals with the families of prisoners through the delivery of a Christmas gift on behalf of the incarcerated parent.
 Through this program, children not only receive a gift under the tree at Christmas but maintain connections and bonds with their incarcerated parent.

 For approximately 20 years, our community has purchased/delivered gifts each year to approximately 60 children whose parent is imprisoned.
 Children have the excitement of receiving a gift, but more importantly it tells them that mom or dad is thinking about them at Christmas time.
 For prisoners, our support helps them experience the love of God during a time marked by guilt and loneliness.
 By strengthening their family ties, it also reduces their probability of re-offending when released.
 Angels are normally available for distribution by the 3rd Sunday of November to ensure that the gifts are delivered to the children in time for Christmas.

 Our Easter visits take place on Good Friday.
 This year, Good Friday was on April 15, 2022.
 Please note that the visits to Toronto South Detention Centre (TSDC) are made on the “(Roman) Catholic” Good Friday.
-This is because we are part of the Prison Fellowship Canada (PFC).

 We prepare an Easter gift package for every inmate (and guards on duty) consisting of:

 All these items are in a clear gift bag.
-Please see attached picture.

 Below is the message in the Church bulletin thanking them for their support for the 2022 prison visit: